 A coin can be thought of as a two-sided die.
 By generalising the principle of our signature, we could sign messages on alphabets of n symbols using n-sided dice (numbered from 1 to n).
 For example, using 30-sided dice, any integer i between 1 and 26 can be associated with the i-th letter of the Latin alphabet, and 27, 28, 29, and 30 can be respectively associated with space, comma, dot, and a special character ''.
-Figure 5 shows our prototype used with 30-sided dice (whose diameter is small enough for the dice to roll freely through the compartments).
+Figure 6 shows our prototype used with 30-sided dice (whose diameter is small enough for the dice to roll freely through the compartments).

-The idea remains the same: the i-th character of the signed message corresponds to the sum modulo n of the values at the top of the dice in the i-th compartment of the boxes of the members of the group.
+Figure 6 Two public keys of our prototype used with 30-sided dice the sum modulo n of the values at the top of the dice in the i-th compartment of the boxes of the members of the group.
 The first λ characters must correspond to the special character '', so the probability of generating a signature for a valid random message is $1/n^{\lambda}$.
 On the other hand, a signer who has the key to one of the padlocks will always be able to arrange the dice to obtain a valid signature for a given message.